Simsso/NIPS-2018-Adversarial-Vision-Challenge/README.md

 * **Project management tool**.
 We used issues quite extensively to keep track of [work items](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/issues?q=label%3Awork-item+) and [meetings](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/issues?q=label%3Ameeting).
 For each meeting we took notes of assignments and documented the progress we had made.
 * **Knowledge base**.
 The repository's [wiki](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/wiki) contains enduring ideas and documentation, such as [how our pipeline is set up](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/wiki/Training-Pipeline), which [papers we consider relevant](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/wiki/Reading-List), or [how we name our commits](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/wiki/Repository-Conventions), just to name a few.
 * **Review**.
 Every contribution to the `master` branch had to be reviewed.
 In total we opened [more than 25 pull requests](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/pulls?q=is%3Apr); some of which received more than 30 comments.
-* **Dev ops**.
+* **DevOps**.
 We set up webhooks to the Google Cloud Platform to be able to automatically spin up new instances for training, once a commit was flagged with a certain tag.

 ## Codebase
 Our codebase consists of two Python modules, namely `resnet_base` and `vq_layer`.
 In addition to that we publish an `experiments` folder which contains _dirty_ code that was written for the sake of testing ideas.
 This section mentions some specifics and references the actual documentation.
 The class diagrams were generated with `pyreverse`.
 TODO(florianpfisterer): update resnet_base to match the new name and update links accordingly.